 During this complicated process – complicated being the operative word here – just one minute glitch can cause a BFN (Big Fat Negative)!
 So, what’s a girl gotta do to get that BFP (Big Fat Positive)?
 Enhancing health is key.
-For starters, check out my blog post on Ten Ways to Boost Your Fertility Potential.
-It offers easy tips you can start now: basic diet changes, lifestyle improvements and paying closer attention to the timing of intercourse.
-That all dramatically improves your chances of getting pregnant.
+For starters, I can help you with my Practically Fertile Methodology.
+I offer a step-by-step process to help you discover the true underlying causes that are preventing you from getting pregnant, and create a personalized fertility plan.
+To help improve your chances of getting pregnant.

 Holistic Medicine for Infertility

 Also, try acupuncture and Chinese Medicine.
 In conjunction with lifestyle improvements, this holistic medical system helps increase blood flow to the pelvic region and greatly improves ovarian and uterine function!
 It also helps to optimize other facets of your health, which then creates the best possible environment for little embryos to find a comfortable home.
 Plus, did I mention that acupuncture is a great stress zapper?
 Stress, by the way, is a big ovulation foe.